June 20

 A Brilliant Student and Teacher

 Vincent entered the Order of Preachers (Dominicans) in 1367 at the age of nineteen.
-He was sent to the house of studies in Barcelona the following year.
+He was sent to study in Barcelona the following year.
 Here, he continued his scholastic duties and devoted himself to preaching.
 He taught philosophy at Lérida, the famous university of Catalonia, in 1370.
 It was also where he received his doctorate.

-Vincent returned to the Dominican Studium arabicum et hebraicum in Barcelona in 1373.
+Vincent returned to the Dominican Studium Arabicum et Hebraicum in Barcelona in 1373.
 In 1377, he was sent to Toulouse to continue his studies.
-In 1379, he was retained by the legate of the Court of Aragon, Cardinal Pedro de Luna, who was working to win King Peter IV to the obedience of Avignon.
-Thoroughly convinced of the legitimacy of the Avignon popes’ claims, he was one of their strongest champions.
+In 1379, he was retained by the legate of the Court of Aragon, Cardinal Pedro de Luna, who was working to win King Peter IV’s obedience to Avignon.
+He was so thoroughly convinced of the legitimacy of the Avignon popes’ claims that he was one of their strongest champions.
 From 1385 to 1390, Vincent taught theology at the Valencia Cathedral.
 It was during that time that he perfected himself in the Christian life.

 His Missionary Zeal

-Vincent labored much which made him the famous missionary of the 14th century.
-He evangelized nearly every place of Spain.
+Vincent labored much, which made him the most famous missionary of the 14th century.
+He evangelized nearly every place in Spain.
 He also preached in France, Italy, Germany, Flanders, England, Scotland, and Ireland.
 Because of his preaching, countless conversions followed.
 His preaching was assisted by the gift of miracles.
-Though the Church was then gravely divided by the Great Schism, Vincent was honorably received in the provinces subjected to the two claimants of the papacy.
+Though the Church was then gravely divided by the Great Schism, Vincent was honorably received in the provinces subjected to the two claimants to the papacy.

 A Great Preacher